OpenZeppelin/cairo-contracts/docs/Proxies.md

 #### `Proxy_initializer`

-Initializes the proxy contract with an initial implementation specified by the `proxy_admin` address
+Initializes the proxy contract with an initial implementation specified by the admin.

 Parameters: